Skip to Main Content

 SMB Compass vs. Funding Circle

-SMB Compass and Funding Circle both offer term loans, lines of credit and SBA loans.
-SMB Compass caters to a broader range of business owners who require a greater variety of loan products since it offers a total of nine loan products, as well as longer terms and higher loan amounts.
+SMB Compass and iBusiness Funding both offer term loans and SBA loans, but SMB Compass caters to a broader range of business owners with a greater selection of loan options compared to iBusiness Funding.

-One thing that stands out about Funding Circle is that the lender does not assess prepayment penalties, which means businesses can save on interest if they decide to pay off their loans early.
-Although it is unclear what fees businesses may face with SMB Compass, APR start as low as 5.25 percent, which is lower than Funding Circle's starting APR of 7.49 percent.
+One thing that stands out about iBusiness Funding is that the lender does not assess prepayment penalties, which means businesses can save on interest if they decide to pay off their loans early.
+Although it is unclear what fees businesses may face with SMB Compass, the APR starts as low as 5.25 percent, which is lower than iBusiness Funding's starting APR of 7.49 percent.

 SMB Compass vs. Credibly